babygau/100-days-of-code/docs/README.md

   + there are 2 stages when folding a list, _traversal_ and _folding_

-    _traversal_ is the stage which fold recursive over the _spine_ _folding_ refers to the evaluation of the folding function applied to  the values
+    _traversal_ is the stage which fold recursive over the _spine_

+    _folding_ refers to the evaluation of the folding function applied to  the values

-    - one of the advantages of this is `foldr` can be used with _infinite_ list
+    give these two stages and _non-strict evaluation_, **if `f` doesn't evaluate its second argument (_rest of the fold_), no more of spine will be forced** one of the advantages of this is `foldr` can be used with _infinite_ list because `foldr` can avoid evaluating not just some or all of values in the list, but some or all of the list's _spine_ as well

+    ```haskell
+    -- this function work despite being an infinitelist
+    myAny even [1..]
+    -- True

+    -- this function will never finish evaluating (bottom or undefined) because it's always
+    -- an odd number
+    myAny even (repeat 1)
+    -- bottom
+    ```

 ## day \#6: 12/01/2017